r315/disco-doom/Readme.md

 # DOOM for discovery

 Doom for discovery is another port of the game doom to the STM32F769 discovery development kit.
+This still is a wip project, at this stage it runs but has many bugs

 ![In game](/doc/photo1.JPG)